gsherm23/gsherm23/README.md

 <h1 width=100%, align=center>Grant Sherman</h1>

 - 👀 I'm fascinated with everything data.
 How we study and learn from it in order to make decisions that will impact the world.
-- 🌱 I’m currently learning data analytics using python, sql, & tableau
+- 🌱 I’m currently learning data analytics using Python, SQL, & Tableau
 - 📫 You can reach me at gsherman1130@gmail.com
 - 💬 Connect with me <a href="https://www.linkedin.com/in/grant--sherman/">LinkedIn</a>